GregMcC5/SI507final/README.md

 ## Instructions

-1. Launch the script from the Command Line with 'python3 final_project.py' or 'python3 offline_final.py'
+1. Launch the script from the Command Line and navigate to the directory.
+Launch the script with one of the following commands:

+    python3 final_project.py

+    OR

+    python3 offline_final.py

 2. On the main menu, enter 1 to launch the program.
 You may also enter 2 to learn more, or 3 to exit.
 3. For final_project.py enter an address when prompted.
 Use the follow format: